West Coast 28-day Rainfall Forecast

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are six main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, Western Australia, New Zealand, the south Pacific, the southeast Pacific, South America, and the Atlantic Ocean.
+The hemispheric long wave pattern has remained stable in recent weeks.
+There are five main troughs.
+Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, Western Australia, eastern Australia, the southeast Pacific, and South America.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 14 March to 18 March, 22 March to 26 March, and 3 April to 7 April.
-Rain events originating in the tropics and moving south are possible about 9 March to 13 March.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 3 May to 7 May, and 10 May to 14 May.
+Rain events originating in the tropics and moving south are possible about 25 April to 29 April.

-Over Western Australia the strongest cold fronts should occur about 9 March to 13 March, and 14 March to 18 March.
+Over Western Australia the strongest cold fronts should occur about 4 May to 8 May, and 10 May to 14 May.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.